-

 In this article, we’ll guide you through the various options for establishing a foreign-owned legal presence in Thailand.
 This includes information about the legal framework, requirements, and registration process of company registration for foreign-owned companies in Thailand.

-Your ability to operate as a foreign business in Thailand is primarily governed by the Foreign Business Act (FBA).
+Your ability to operate as a foreign business in Thailand is primarily governed by the Foreign Business Act (FBA) of 1999 (B.E.
+2542).
 This act outlines restrictions on foreign ownership and classifies business activities into three lists, which determine the level of foreign participation allowed:

 - Foreign Business License (FBL): If your business falls under List Two or List Three of the FBA, you can apply for an FBL from the Ministry of Commerce.
 An FBL can allow up to 100% foreign ownership in approved activities, subject to the Ministry’s discretion.